folio-org/deprecated-okapi-stripes/README.md

 Note: node.js version 6.x is required for running stripes-experiments.
 Older node.js versions are likely to fail due changes in react/redux

+Please use npm version 3.x or higher.
+The older npm 2.x is much slower and downloads much more files.

 ### macos
 ```
 $ brew install node